chronoxor/CppBenchmark/README.md

 #include <atomic>

-const int iterations = 10000000;
+const int operations = 10000000;

-// Create settings for the benchmark which will make 10000000 iterations for each
+// Create settings for the benchmark which will make 10000000 operations for each
 // set of threads scaled from 1 thread to 8 threads (1, 2, 4, 8).
 const auto settings = CppBenchmark::Settings()
-    .Iterations(iterations)
+    .Operations(operations)
     .ThreadsRange(
         1, 8, [](int from, int to, int& result)
         {